suncoast-devs/handbook/meta/legacy/career/mentorship.md

+---
-# The Care and Feeding of Junior Developers
+title: The Care and Feeding of Junior Developers
+---

 ## Give Ownership